 To lease without restriction, EACH applicant must gross at least (2) two times the amount of the TOTAL rent with a current job.
 If this is not the case, we will require a co-signer or a double deposit.
 Current employers will be contacted to verify employment & income.
 Self-employed people will be required to provide tax returns to document income.

-We use Factual Data out of Loveland, CO to run our credit checks.
+We use AM Rent to run our credit/background checks.
 The credit check scoring system used looks at a few criteria including, but not limited to –

 - Length of current residence & employment